Who can receive sickness benefit?

 - You were working for at least four weeks before you became ill.

-- Your sickness leave is causing you to lose at least 20 percent of your income.
-The income you lose must be pensionable income, which means income you receive as wages and pay tax on.
+- Your sickness leave means that you must be away from work for at least 20 percent of your working hours.
+The work must provide pensionable income, ie income you receive as salary and pay tax on.